-Housing starts are expected to decrease to an annual pace of 1.075 million in tomorrow’s update for January, according to The Capital Spectator’s median point forecast for several econometric estimates.
-The projection represents a slightly lower level of residential construction vs. December’s 1.089 million units.
+Housing starts are expected to total 1.157 million units (seasonally adjusted annual rate) in tomorrow’s January update, according to The Capital Spectator’s average point forecast of several econometric estimates.
+The projection represents a modest increase over the previous month’s level of residential construction activity.

 VAR-3: A vector autoregression model that analyzes three economic series to project housing starts: new home sales, newly issued permits for residential construction, and the monthly supply of homes for sale.
 VAR analyzes the interdependent relationships of these series with housing starts through history.
 The forecasts are run in R using the “vars” package.

 R-1: A linear regression model that analyzes the NAHB Housing Market Index in context with housing starts.
 The historical relationship between the data sets is applied to the more recently updated NAHB Housing Market Index to project housing starts.
 The computations are run in R.